jrawbits/VisionEval-Wiki-JR/User-Interface-Design.md

   - It should reads the HDF5 output datastore
   - It should have a backend settings file so we can write a script to automate runs
   - Who will administer the GUI/Visualizer?
 Who will develop and support it?
 Probably modelers, not software developers.
+  - It will display the modules to be called by the models and their current status as the model runs

 # Example options to review and discuss
   - Client-side JavaScript such as [ABMVIZ](http://rsginc.github.io/ABMVIZ) and [RPAT Dashboard](http://gregorbj.github.io/RPAT_Viewer_Pilot/VizRPAT)